medibloc/panacea-core/.gitbook/0-about-panacea/1-data-exchange-protocol/0-what-is-dep.md

 and utilize for various research or business purposes.

 ## DEP Component
-The DEP ecosystem consists of consumer, provider, panacea blockchain, and oracle as components.
+The DEP ecosystem consists of consumer, provider, Panacea blockchain, and oracle as components.

 ### Data Consumer
 A data consumer is an individual or an organization who wants to consume certain kinds of data for specific purposes, with or without paying.